ArthurdR/TOSSECMM/README.md

 UESMO_CMM.txt: This is the input file.
 It's a database containing all information needed for the model.

+model outputs: folder containing all output files of the model.

 model result/model_result.py: Piece of code in python to format the results of the model.

 model result/model_result.ipynb: Jupyter version of the previous file.